-However, a better approach is to have realistic expectations when starting out.
-For many, CBD oil results are not achieved for several weeks.
-So perseverance is key.
-And so is an understanding of the different variables at play that can determine both short-term and long-term effectiveness for you.
+A better approach is to have realistic expectations when starting out.
+For many, tangible results from CBD aren’t achieved for several weeks.
+Patience and perseverance are important.
+So is an understanding of the different variables at play that can determine both short-term and long-term effectiveness for you.

 The purpose of this article is to present 5 potential reasons why CBD isn’t working for you, or may have stopped working, and suggest what you can do to increase your chances of achieving your wellness goals.

 1. Choose a Brand and Product Wisely